kristian-lange-tw/JATOS_docs_v3/pages/Run-your-Study-with-Worker-and-Batch-Manager-version-3-3-1.md

 _Screenshot of a Worker & Batch Mangager with an open Worker Setup for the second batch.
 In JATOS version < 3.3.1 it is reachable via the "Worker Setup" button._

-The Worker Setup is the place where you generate the links for most of your workers types (except for Jatos and MTurk).
+The Worker Setup is the place where you generate or view (for Jatos and MTurk workers) the links for all workers types.

 #### Get Links

 For **Personal Single Workers** and **Personal Multiple Workers** click "**Get Links <span class="glyphicon glyphicon-link"></span>**" ("Add" in older versions).
 You can enter a description or identification for the worker in the 'Comments' box.
 You can also create several at once.

-**General Single Workers** only have one link and each link will create a new separate worker.
+**General Single Workers** only have one link.
+Each time somebody clicks on the link, JATOS will create a new separate worker.
 Get this link by clicking on "**Get Link <span class="glyphicon glyphicon-link"></span>**" in its row.

 How to connect to MTurk and create links to run with **MTurk Workers** is described in its own page: [Connect to Mechanical Turk](Connect-to-Mechanical-Turk.html).